Minority Report: Fall Sitting Displays New Parliament’s Struggles

 Mark Carney’s Liberal Party Poised to Form Strong Minority Government

-With special ballots still being counted across the country, the Liberal Party of Canada, led by Prime Minister Mark Carney, will form a new government.
-Currently four seats shy of the 172 seats required to form a majority, the likely final outcome is a strong minority, enabling the Liberals to govern on a vote-by-vote basis. […]
+With special ballots still being counted across the country, Mark Carney’s Liberal Party will form a new government.
+Currently four seats shy of the 172 seats required to form a majority, the likely final outcome is a strong minority, enabling the Liberals to govern on a vote-by-vote basis.
+The Liberals’ reversal of fortunes since the […]

 Platform Pitches: All Federal Parties Release Platforms